 - Pregnancy and breast-feeding Mothers

-- Those with unstable psychiatric conditions and where high risk of psychosis or schizophrenia (including family history)
+- Those with unstable psychiatric conditions or at high risk of psychosis or schizophrenia (including family history)

 - History of suicide attempt or suicide ideation